meliao/osdc_support/gettingstarted.rst

     :align: left
     :scale: 30

 Secure Shell (SSH) is a network protocol that allows for secure communication between two networked computers over an unsecured network (e.g., the Internet).
-It is the protocol that is used to connect to the OSDC through a command line interaface.
+It is the protocol that is used to connect to the OSDC through a command line interface.
 The method for connecting depends on the operating system of the machine you are using.

 SSH on a UNIX Machine
 ^^^^^^^^^^^^^^^^^^^^^